 Today I notice something interesting.
 Two weeks ago, an old oak tree seemed to be shaking as we passed.
 Gray squirrels darted in and out among its branches, an irresistible sight to Libby.
 Around us, acorns fell like missiles.
 Libby and I had to step back or we’d be bonked on the head.
 On the ground, acorns lay everywhere.

-And yet today, there are none.
-Did the squirrels store them already?
+And yet today, there are no squirrels.
+Did they store the nuts already?
 And how does one live on acorns all winter?

 My awe of woodland creatures goes up another notch.
-How do they survive living outside all day, every day?
+How do they survive living in the wild all day, every day?
 In the heat and snow and torrential rain?
-As two species, we live alongside these wild creatures and yet our existences are so different.
-Most of us humans know so little about these other entities that share our planet.
+As two species, we live alongside each other and yet our existences are so different.
+Most of us humans know little about these other entities that share our planet.

 Libby and I do our usual loop, over and around the next road and back.
 I hear dogs barking from inside two houses as we pass.
 Soon it will be getting dark around 4:00 p.m.
 We’ll have to plan our outings accordingly.